rickhull/conway_deathmatch/README.md

 ### Boundaries

 As currently implemented, this project uses fixed boundaries, and boundary behavior is not standardized to my knowledge.
-For this project, out of bounds are treated as always-dead and unable-to-be-populated.
+For this project, points out of bounds are treated as always-dead and unable-to-be-populated.

 ### Multiplayer